bencardoen/DataCurator.jl/README.md

 - human readable `recipes` for future reproducibility
 - validation huge datasets at high speed
 - out-of-the-box operation without the need for code or dependencies

+DataCurator is currently supported only in Unix-based systems with a command line environment. (ex.
+Linux, MacOs, WSL).

 ## Table of Contents
 1. [Preprint](#preprint)
 2. [Status](#status)